patrikx3/redis-ui/README.md

 #### The mac version build

 I cannot verify, but I build on Travis with an OSX image.
-I have no idea how I can add a certificate, but it supposed to work.
+I have no idea how I can add a certificate, but it supposed to work with a certificate, maybe on macOS it will shows that there is no certificate.
+I do not know, please let me know.

 ## On ElectronJs
 (The GitHub versions are always instant, while the ElectronJs Apps releases are delayed.)